superfly/docs/flyctl/cmd/flyctl_postgres_db.md

-manage databases in a cluster
+manage databases in a clutser

 ## Usage
 ~~~